leonitousconforti/efffrida/packages/frida-tools/README.md

 # @efffrida/frida-tools

-Provides effectful abstractions for frida such as: connecting to devices, managing sessions, and creating script.
+Provides effectful abstractions for frida such as connecting to devices, managing sessions, and creating scripts.

 ### Example usage